Posted: 8/26/21 | August 26th, 2021

 89 E. 42nd Street, Midtown, grandcentralterminal.com.
 Opening hours: Daily (5:30am–2am).
 Tours are available daily for $25 USD via mas.org/tours.

 This museum highlights how immigrants from around the world lived during the late 1800s and early 1900s as they tried to make it in America.
 It’s a good follow-up to what you see on Ellis Island.
 You can only visit this museum via guided tours, and they need to be booked in advance.
 I like that live actors are used to portray and share the stories of newly arrived immigrants as it makes the experience much more memorable.

 103 Orchard Street, Lower East Side, +1 877 975 3786, tenement.org.
 Open Thursday-Monday from 10:30am-5pm.
 Admission is $30 USD.

 Other Options for Your Itinerary!

 There’s a lot of things to see and do in NYC.
 You will literally never run out of things to do here.
 It’s impossible.
 Some other options to add in if you’re not into museums or walking around as much:

 1. See a TV Show – NYC is home to tons of TV shows that film here regularly.
-TV shows like Saturday Night Live, The View, Late Night with Stephen Colbert, The Daily Show, Last Week Tonight, and Late Night with Jimmy Fallon all offer free tickets to their tapings.
+TV shows like Saturday Night Live, The View, The Late Show with Stephen Colbert, The Daily Show, Last Week Tonight, Late Night with Seth Meyers, and The Tonight Show with Jimmy Fallon all offer free tickets to their tapings.
 Tickets need to be reserved long in advance so you’ll need to plan ahead.

 2. Explore the Bronx Zoo – Opened in 1899, the zoo spans almost 300 acres and sees over 2 million visitors each year.
 Home to over 650 different species, it’s a great place to visit with kids.
 Gorillas, birds of prey, bison — there is a huge assortment of animals here and you’ll definitely learn a lot during your visit!